Santa Barbara Police Department Taking Applications for Next Citizens Academy

-The Santa Barbara Police Department is now taking applications for the next Citizens Academy, which will begin on Sept.
-3.
+The Santa Barbara Police Department is now taking applications for the next English language Citizens Academy, which will begin on Feb.
+12.

-This will be a bilingual academy, taught in both English and Spanish languages.

-Classes will be held weekly on Wednesdays from 5:30 to 8 p.m. until Oct.
-22, at a location still to be determined.
-This program is very popular and class size is limited.
-Applicants must be at least 18 years of age, and there is no cost to participate.
+Classes will be held weekly from 6 to 8 p.m. on Wednesdays until April 2 at a location still to be determined.
+This program is very popular, and class size is limited.
+There is no cost to participate.

 For more information, please contact Officer Jon Reyes at 805.897.3748 or [email protected].
 Applications can be downloaded by clicking here.